A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

 \paragraph{Uncertainty bounds.} To complement the in-sample estimates, we also quantify uncertainty around the estimated weekly death rates.
 We incorporate two types of uncertainty.
-First, we account for parameter uncertainty by sampling from the asymptotic distribution, approximated by a multivariate normal distribution with mean the estimated parameter vector and covariance matrix the inverse Hessian of the negative penalized log-likelihood (see Eq.~\eqref{eq:fisherinfo}).
+First, we account for parameter uncertainty using a parametric bootstrap.
+More specifically, we generate bootstrap parameter vectors by resampling from the estimated sampling distribution of the fitted parameter vector, following Section~\ref{subsec:calibration}.
 For each draw of the parameter set, we reconstruct the force of mortality according to Eq.~\eqref{eq:modelstructure}.
 Second, we account for aleatoric or observation uncertainty by simulating deaths from the negative binomial distribution with mean equal to the estimated force of mortality times the population exposure and variance determined by the estimated dispersion.
-We repeat this process 10\ 000 times and combine the two sources of uncertainty to construct $95\%$ uncertainty bounds for the weekly death rates.
+We repeat this process 5\ 000 times and combine the two sources of uncertainty to construct $95\%$ uncertainty bounds for the weekly death rates.
 These bounds provide a measure of the goodness-of-fit of our model.
 Figure~\ref{fig:uncertainty} shows the results for the age groups 50–54, 70–74, and 90–94 in Hauts-de-France, Bretagne, and Auvergne-Rhône-Alpes.
-The Supplementary Material contains the results for the other regions.
-The observed death rates fall mainly within the constructed $95\%$ uncertainty bounds, even during extreme events such as severe influenza outbreaks and the 2003 European heat wave.
+The \textit{Online Appendix} contains the results for the other regions.
+The observed death rates fall mainly within the constructed $95\%$ uncertainty bounds, even during extreme events such as severe influenza outbreaks and heat waves.